Grubby Hands Limited: David Haye's Knockout

 David Haye’s Knockout was made in association with David Haye, the former heavyweight champion whom the game is named after.
-The game was released in conjunction with Hayes heavyweight unification title fight with Wladimir Klitschko in Hamburg.
+The game was released in conjunction with Haye's heavyweight unification title fight with Wladimir Klitschko in Hamburg.
 The iPhone game caused much controversy within the press, specifically for the ability of the player to punch their opponent hard enough to decapitate them.

-On 10 June 2011, Grubby Hands' released their first game David Hayes Knockout on the iPhone, iPad and iPod touch.
+On 10 June 2011, Grubby Hands released their first game David Haye's Knockout on the iPhone, iPad, and iPod touch.

-On its first release David Haye’s Knockout immediately topped the iPhone App Store Charts: reaching #1 in the Sports Chart, #3 in the Action Chart, #5 in the Games Chart and #8 in the App Chart.
+On its first release, David Haye’s Knockout immediately topped the iPhone App Store Charts: reaching #1 in the Sports Chart, #3 in the Action Chart, #5 in the Games Chart, and #8 in the App Chart.

-On 18 May 2012, Grubby Hands re-released an updated version of David Hayes Knockout.
-Within a week of releasing David Haye’ Knockout'.'
+On 18 May 2012, Grubby Hands re-released an updated version of David Haye's Knockout.

-Following a re-release and redesigned update for David Hayes Knockout on 18 May 2012, Grubby Hands released a second David Haye game in December 2012.
-David Hayes Jungle Rumble, which went immediately to the top of the charts.
+They released a second David Haye game in December 2012, David Haye's Jungle Rumble, which went immediately to the top of the charts.